Kanharajput/JsForReact/README.md

 - Arrow function , functions which are without function tag and also without function name.
 This are also known as arrow function.
 Mostly use when we have to write a few lines of code inside the function then creating a function and calling it will be a cumbersome. while the simple solution is to use a anonymous function and directly defined some few lines of code inside the component or we want that function

+- Arrays are just as normal as other programming languages.